-Artist's Books are one of the ways book arts come alive.
+Artist's Books and papercraft installations are one of the ways book arts come alive.
 They are special because the form, design, materials, illustrations, images and text all work together to create a larger idea or concept.
-They are so much more than a poem or a painting or a sculpture could ever be because they are dependent on the viewer/reader interacting with the book...you have to experience it, not simply look at it.
+They are so much more than a poem or a painting or a sculpture could ever be because they are dependent on the viewer/reader interacting with the piece...you have to experience it, not simply look at it.

-Continue reading to hear the stories behind a few of these special books in the artist's words.
+Continue reading to hear the stories behind a few of these special works in the artist's words.

 Abandon is a hand-constructed mirror-filled box with a retractable scroll built into the lid and working lights built into its circuit board base.
 A series of tiny accordion books expand from the center surrounding a hand-built wire mesh shopping cart.

 There is a poem printed on the scroll that the reader believes to be about an abandoned abused woman but in actuality she is just a shopping cart tipped over on the side of the road.
 My goal was to shed light, not only on the male or female aspect of inanimate objects but to human's attachment to these objects.
 This work directly addresses the cultural tendency to ignore the abuse of those less fortunate in our society, especially women.